vmware-tanzu-labs/tanzu-validated-solutions/src/reference-designs/gemfire/regions.md

 # Regions

+This topic introduces Tanzu GemFire regions, explaining how partitioned and replicated regions manage data across servers for scalability, high availability, and performance.

 A region in GemFire is a distributed, in-memory data structure similar to a map.
 Cache servers host regions, which store and serve your application’s data.
 There are two primary types of regions, based on how data is distributed across servers: